naman2304/notes/java/Head First Java (3rd edition).md

     *   works anywhere in the inheritance tree.
 If your inheritance tree is well-designed, the IS-A test should make sense when you ask any subclass if it IS-A any of its supertypes.
 Example: Wolf --> Canine --> Animal (here Wolf IS-A Canine, and also Wolf IS-A Animal)
     *   means that subclass can do anything that superclass can do + subclass can more things specific to that subclass.
     *   works one-directionally.
 Wolf IS-A Animal, but reverse is not true.
+*   You can call a method on an object reference only if the class of the reference type actually has the method.
-*   When you call a method on an object reference, you’re calling the most specific version of the method for that object type. **In other words, the lowest one wins!**
+*   When a method is invoked, it will use the object type's implementation of that method.
+You’re calling the most specific version of the method for that object type. **In other words, the lowest one wins!**.
 *   **HAS-A test**: There is a HAS-A test too, which is effectively composition (Bathroom HAS-A Tub means that Bathroom has a Tub instance variable)

 ```java